 If your new channel is a side channel of a popular existing one, you can keep connecting style elements.
+You can also pick a similar channel handle.
 However, make sure that a user can see at first glance which channel they’re looking at.

 One way to do this is to link to your main channel straight away, and include links to your secondary channel in your main one.